laterahl/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 # SD Connect (Sensitive Data Connect)

-SD Connect is a web-user interface that allows you to encrypt and upload sensitive to CSC from your web browser.
+SD Connect is a web-user interface that allows you to encrypt and upload sensitive data to CSC from your web browser.
 You can compare this services to a virtual hardrive, that you can use to securly store your reserch data in the cloud.
 No specific techincal experties are required to use the service.
 SD Connect is designed to store and easily share sensitive data, providing a secure workspace for collaborative research projects.
-All the data stored in SD Connect can be accessed via SD Desktop for data analysis if they are encrypted using the Sensitive Data services public encryption key (defualt data upload in SD Connect).
+All the data stored in SD Connect can be accessed via SD Desktop for data analysis, if encrypted with the Sensitive Data services public encryption key (defualt data upload in SD Connect).

 In the following user guide you can learn how to: